yoyonel/ModernGL/docs/reference/formats.rst

 A buffer format is a short string describing the layout of data in a vertex buffer array (VBO).

-A VBO often contains an homogeneous array of C-like structures.
-The buffer format string describes what each element of the array looks like.
+A VBO often contains a homogeneous array of C-like structures.
+The buffer format describes what each element of the array looks like.
 For example, a buffer containing an array of 2D vertex positions would have the format string ``"2f"`` - each element of the array consists of two floats.

-Buffer format strings use a syntax that is unique to ModernGL, although the resulting formats sometimes look similar to related strings used elsewhere, such as the format strings used by ``struct.pack`` (which are documented here_.)
+Buffer formats use a syntax that is unique to ModernGL, although the resulting formats sometimes look similar to related strings used elsewhere, such as the format strings used by ``struct.pack`` (which are documented here_.)

 .. _here: https://docs.python.org/3.7/library/struct.html

-Format strings are used in the :py:meth:`Context.vertex_array()` constructor, as the 2nd component of the `content` arg.
+Buffer formats are used in the :py:meth:`Context.vertex_array()` constructor, as the 2nd component of the `content` arg.
 See the examples below.

-Format
+Syntax
 ------

-The form of a single-value format string is:
+The form of a single-value format is:

     ``[count] type [size] [/usage]``